antmx/MMT-Tech-Test/README.md

 Web API results can be seen in /MMT.WebApi/results.json

+Can be tested with this command: curl --location --request POST 'https://localhost:44388/Orders/FetchCustomerOrderLatestByEmailAddress?emailAddress=cat.owner@mmtdigital.co.uk'

 There are some unit tests around the code that accesses the Customer Account Details API.

 I would also have: